codeRIT/hackathon-manager/README.md

 HackathonManager supports two platforms out of the box:

-- [Heroku](https://www.heroku.com) — Easiest & quickest way that requires little server knowledge, however isn't cheap (can't run on free tier)
+- [Heroku](https://www.heroku.com) — Easiest & quickest way that requires little server knowledge, however isn't cheap (free tier not recommended)
 - [Dokku](http://dokku.viewdocs.io/dokku/) — A free alternative to Heroku, runs on your own virtual machine.

 HackathonManager can also be deployed the same as any other Rails app, however this is **not** natively supported and will require you to fork this repo to integrate code changes.